gjung-group/bnbn/README.md

-This work presents the calculation of the electronic band structure of twisted bilayer boron nitride (tBN) using a full tight-binding model within a commensurate bilayer boron nitride (cBN) configuration.
+This work presents the calculation of the electronic band structure of twisted bilayer boron nitride (tBN) using a full tight-binding model within a commensurate twisted bilayer boron nitride (t2BN) configuration.
 The code used for this calculation is organized into the following sections:

 Moiré Generation: This directory contains the code for constructing the twisted bilayer BN using the genmoire package and includes an example of structural relaxation using LAMMPS.